5long/caas/README.markdown

 ### Embeded in your app

-You can basically use it as an [Express] app. `npm i cass` locally and:
+You can basically use it as an [Express] app. `npm i caas` locally and:

     // WARNING: codez not tested.
     var caas = require("caas")